MISSION PUBLIC SCHOOLS

 Duties as per job description:

-This is work of a support nature working under the general direction of the District Principal Aboriginal Education and under the daily supervision of the school based administration.
-The Aboriginal Culture and Liaison Worker provides assistance and support to aboriginal students.
-The Liaison worker will be expected to work as part of the Siwal Si’wes – Aboriginal Department.
+This is work of a support nature working under the general direction of the District Principal Indigenous Education and under the daily supervision of the school based administration.
+The Indigenous Liaison Worker provides assistance and support to indigenous students.
+The Liaison worker will be expected to work as part of the Siwal Si’wes – Indigenous Department.

 Initially, the type and style of assistance and assignments are discussed with the District Vice-Principal but as the Liaison Worker becomes familiar with materials, students and program resources, some independence of judgement is exercised, within established guidelines.